-We send our members bi-weekly news digest that scans European News from cultural point of view.
+We send our members bi-weekly news digest that scans European News from a cultural point of view.

-We maintain a website visited by over 25,000 visitors per month, with dedicated space for members' activities and a vast resource of information and intelligence on EU cultural affairs.
+We maintain a website visited by over 25.000 visitors per month and a vast resource of information and intelligence on EU cultural affairs.

 How do others benefit from being a member of Culture Action Europe ?